gpp256/glnetviz_examples/README.md

 glNetViz Examples
 =================

-The following are application examples of the glNetViz.
+The following are applied examples of the glNetViz.
 Take a look at the demo:

 * [http://gpp256.zapto.org/glNetViz/examples/](http://gpp256.zapto.org/glNetViz/examples/)